 3. Feature events and more using schema

-You can also use Schema to feature events, products, creative work, organisation, person and places, amongst others, to provide viewers even more information straight from the local search result page.
-Schema markup helps you build better credibility for your business and can also make your events highly recommended for location-based search queries such as “events near me”.
+You can also use Schema to feature events, products, creative work, organisation, person and places, amongst others, to provide viewers additional information straight from the local search result page.
+Schema markup helps you build better credibility for your business.
+Additionally making sure your events are highly recommended for location-based search queries such as “events near me”.

 4. Optimise photos for local search

-If you want to optimise your photos for local search, you need to make sure that the location is included not only in the text description of the photos but also in the file name and tags (ALT tags) of each photograph.
+To optimise your photos for local search, you need to make sure that the location is included.
+Not forgetting the text description of the photos but also in the file name and tags (ALT tags) of each photograph.

 5. Be mobile-friendly

-The number of mobile search users is increasing and any website that is not mobile friendly easily gets pushed down to the bottom and receives fewer and fewer clicks.
-Keep in mind that most “near me” searches are coming from mobile devices and not being compatible with mobile devices gives you a considerable disadvantage.
+The number of mobile search users is increasing.
+Any website that is not mobile friendly easily gets pushed down to the bottom and receives fewer and fewer clicks.
+Keep in mind that most “near me” searches are coming from mobile devices.
+Not being compatible with mobile devices gives you a considerable disadvantage.
 For better current and future results, it is crucial to make your website responsive to all tablet, phone, and computer devices.

 6. Add landing pages for every location

-If you have multiple locations, make sure to add a page landing for each of your locations.
-This is especially needed for those who have a considerable number of locations and cannot easily list them all in the pages’ footer without it being cluttered.
-Although Google is able to figure out the exact locations based on your listing, it will not hurt to go the extra mile and make it easier for Google and visitors to find your different locations.
+Businesses with multiple locations, make sure to add a page landing for each of your locations.
+This is especially needed for those who have a considerable number of locations and cannot easily list them all in the pages’ footer, without it being cluttered.
+Although Google is able to figure out the exact locations based on your listing.
+It will not hurt to go the extra mile and make it easier for Google and visitors to find your different locations.